microsoft/nl-partner-landing-page/content/Become a partner/_index.md

 draft: false
 chapter: false
 alwaysopen: false
-lastmod: 2022-09-16T12:04:08.394Z
-summary: " "
-caption: /images/solutionareas/DataAndAI.png
-featured: true
 ---

 {{% notice style="warning" title="Make this your own" icon="bomb" %}}
-Here we will add information about data & ai
+Here we will add information about becoming a partner
 {{% /notice %}}
 {{% landing %}}